UCLA Anderson School of Management: Alumni

-The UCLA Anderson alumni network consists of 39,000 members in over 25 chapters in over 75 countries worldwide.
+The UCLA Anderson alumni network consists of 44,000 members in over 25 chapters in over 75 countries worldwide.

 Student life

-Anderson also has a very strong focus on giving back to the community.
-One of the biggest clubs on campus is the Challenge for Charity, a competition between the top West Coast business schools to put in the most volunteer hours per student and raise the most money for Special Olympics per student.
+Anderson has a strong focus on giving back to the community.
+One initiative on campus is "Challenge for Charity," a competition between West Coast business schools to put in the most volunteer hours per student and raise the most money for Special Olympics.
+Challenge for Charity (C4C) is a student-run organization.